 We’ve broken down three key reasons why buying a new vehicle may not be the right financial decision for a first-time car buyer.
 In closing, we just wanted to make two quick points.

-Buying Used - Just because you’re buying used doesn’t mean you have to settle for a suboptimal vehicle.
-You’ll want to be looking for something that was well taken care of that should continue to be reliable.
-A $500 car might sound nice on paper, but it doesn’t actually save you money if you’re back to walking again in two weeks.
+• Buying Used - Just because you’re buying used doesn’t mean you have to settle for a suboptimal vehicle.
+Look for something that was well-maintained that should continue to be reliable.
+A $500 car might sound nice, but it won’t save you money if you’re back to walking again in two weeks.

-Buying New - While it may not be the right financial decision for everyone, there is nothing inherently wrong with looking at new vehicles as a first-time car buyer.
-Consider what your needs are, what your budget is and make the best decision for you.
+• Buying New - While it may not be the right financial decision for everyone, there is nothing inherently wrong with looking at new vehicles as a first-time car buyer.
+Consider what your needs are and what your budget is, then make the best decision for you.

 Whether you’re looking for something new or used, there are three options to look at when it comes to where you will buy your first car.
 You can:

-Each of these come with their own pros and cons, but which is best for the savvy first-time car buyer?
+• Each of these comes with its own pros and cons, but which is best for the savvy first-time car buyer?
 Let’s briefly explore each option to see.

 Buying Your First Car From a Dealer

-As a first-time car buyer, working with a dealership may be your safest option.
-The process will be fairly straightforward.
-You will test-drive and inspect the car, negotiate a price, sign the necessary paperwork and then be on your way.
+As a first-time car buyer, working with a dealership can be fairly straightforward.
+You will test-drive and inspect the car, negotiate a price, sign the necessary paperwork and be on your way.
 While securing payment first is not necessary, it will help the experience go more smoothly and help you get more attention from salespeople.

-Please keep in mind that the price you end up paying will not be the same as the sticker price on the car.
-While that may be what you pay for the vehicle itself, you will also have to cover fees for documentation, prep and delivery, sales tax and any additional accessories or extended warranties that you may choose to purchase.
-While buying your first car from a dealership may be safer in some respects, it may also end up being the most expensive because of these additional expenses.
+Please keep in mind that the price you pay will not be the same as the sticker price on the car.
+While that may be what you pay for the vehicle itself, you will also have to cover fees for documentation, prep and delivery, sales tax, and any additional accessories or extended warranties that you may choose to purchase.
+While buying your first car from a dealership may be safer in some respects, it may also end up being the most expensive option because of these additional expenses.

-See if PNC's Traditional Auto Loan Options are right for you.
+See if PNC's Check Ready auto loan option is right for you.

 Buying Your First Car From a Private Seller

-You’ve been looking on third party marketplace sites and you've found it–the perfect first car.
-But it’s just an individual selling it.
+You’ve been looking on third party marketplace sites and you've found it — the perfect first car.
+But it’s being sold by an individual.
 Or maybe you’re even looking to buy a used car from a friend or family member.
-How does this work?
+How does this transaction work?

 In short, buying from an individual is very similar to buying from a dealer.
 You’ll have to fill out some of the same forms and get a loan if the vehicle is more than you can afford.